opentok/OpenTok-Ruby-SDK/sample/Archiving/README.md

-# OpenTok Hello World Ruby
+# OpenTok Archiving Sample for Ruby

-This is a simple demo app that shows how you can use the OpenTok-Ruby-SDK to create Sessions, generate Tokens with those Sessions, and then pass these values to a JavaScript client that can connect and conduct a group chat.
+This is a simple demo app that shows how you can use the OpenTok Java SDK to archive (or record) Sessions, list archives that have been created, download the recordings, and delete the recordings.

 ## Running the App